Guelphs and Ghibellines: 13th–14th centuries

-The division between Guelphs and Ghibellines was especially important in Florence, although the two sides frequently rebelled one against the other and struggled for power in many of the other northern Italian cities as well.
-Essentially the two sides were now fighting either against German influence (in the case of the Guelphs) or against the temporal power of the Pope (in the case of the Ghibellines).
-In Florence and elsewhere the Guelphs usually included merchants and burghers, while the Ghibellines tended to be noblemen.
-They adopted peculiar customs such as wearing a feather on a particular side of their hats, or cutting fruit a particular way, according to their affiliation.
+The division between Guelphs and Ghibellines was especially important in Florence.
+The two factions frequently fought each other over power in many other northern Italian cities.
+The two sides were now fighting either against German influence (in the case of the Guelphs) or against the temporal power of the Pope (in the case of the Ghibellines).
+In Florence and elsewhere, the Guelphs usually included merchants and burghers, while the Ghibellines tended to be noblemen.
+To identify themselves, people adopted distinctive customs such as wearing a feather on a particular side of their hats, or cutting fruit a particular way, according to their affiliation.

-The struggle between Guelphs and Ghibellines was noticeable in the Republic of Genoa, where the former were called "rampini" (lit.: "grappling hooks") and the latter "mascherati" (lit.: "masked"), although there is no clear etymology for these names.
-Genoese families like Fieschi and Grimaldi conventionally sided with the Guelph party, in contrast with the Doria and some branches of the Spinola families.
-While Genoa was often under Guelph rule in the early years of the 13th century, in 1270, Ghibellines Oberto Spinola and Oberto Doria managed to revolt against Guelphs and started a dual government which lasted a couple of decades.
+The conflict between Guelphs and Ghibellines was important in the Republic of Genoa, where the former were called rampini ("grappling hooks") and the latter mascherati ("masked"), although the origin of these terms is not clear.
+Local families like Fieschi and Grimaldi usually sided with the Guelph party, in conflict with the Doria and some branches of the Spinola families.
+While Genoa was often under Guelph rule in the early years of the 13th century, in 1270, Ghibellines Oberto Spinola and Oberto Doria revolted against the Guelphs and established a separate government which lasted a couple of decades.
 Guelph families fled to their strongholds east (Fieschi) and west (Grimaldi).
-They were forced to cease their resistance after several military campaigns, which ended with their readmission to Genoese political life, after paying war expenses.
+They were forced to cease their resistance after several military campaigns: they were again accepted in the city's political life, after paying war expenses.

 White and Black Guelphs

 After the Tuscan Guelphs finally defeated the Ghibellines in 1289 at the Battle of Campaldino and at Vicopisano, the Guelphs began infighting.
 By 1300, the Florentine Guelphs had divided into the Black and White Guelphs.
 The Blacks continued to support the Papacy, while the Whites were opposed to Papal influence, specifically the influence of Pope Boniface VIII.
 Dante was among the supporters of the White Guelphs.
 In 1302 he was exiled when the Black Guelphs took control of Florence.

 Those who were not connected to either side or who had no connections to either Guelphs or Ghibellines considered both factions unworthy of support but were still affected by changes of power in their respective cities.
 Emperor Henry VII was disgusted by supporters of both sides when he visited Italy in 1310.
 In 1325, the city-states of Guelph Bologna and Ghibelline Modena clashed in the War of the Bucket, resulting in Modena's victory at the Battle of Zappolino, which led to a resurgence of Ghibelline fortunes.
 In 1334, Pope Benedict XII threatened people who used either the Guelph or Ghibelline name with excommunication.